OOP2020/pa2-test/README.md

 | 11  | -in file3 -alg unicode -key 500    | file3.unicode500         |
 | 12  | -in file4 -alg unicode -key 4999 -out file4.enc |             |
 |     | -in file4.enc -alg unicode -key 4999 -mode dec | file4        |

+For Test 6 there are two possible solutions, depending on whether student code shifts only English letters or both English and Thai letters.